gwintzer/kibana-comments-app-plugin/README.md

 # kibana-plugin-add-comments

-> A plugin to add comments at a given date, in a specific elasticsearch index
+> A plugin to add comments to your Kibana dashboards

 ---